-- Unmet Transit Needs Hearing: Section 99401.5 of the Public Utilities Code states that: "The Transportation Planning Agency shall hold at least one public hearing pursuant to 99238.5, for the purpose of soliciting comments on the Unmet Transit Needs that may exist within the jurisdiction."
+- 1) Unmet Transit Needs Hearing: Section 99401.5 of the Public Utilities Code states that: "The Transportation Planning Agency shall hold at least one public hearing pursuant to 99238.5, for the purpose of soliciting comments on the Unmet Transit Needs that may exist within the jurisdiction."
 Unmet Transit Needs that are determined to be "Reasonable to Meet" by ICTC may be established by providing transit services directly, by contracting for new transit services, or the expansion of existing services.
-The public hearing will take place on April 7, 2025, at 3:00 pm at ICTC's Office and the findings meeting is proposed to take place on April 28, 2025. - 2) CMAQ and STBG Call for Projects: ICTC in accordance with SCAG guidelines has implemented a call for projects for the Congestion Mitigation Air Quality (CMAQ) and Surface Transportation Block Grant (STBG).
+The Unmet Transit Needs Meeting was held on April 7, 2025.
+Approximately 50 comments were received through various methods including in-person attendance, Zoom participation, electronic surveys, and physical submissions.
+The team is currently evaluating these comments and will have another meeting on April 28th at 3 p.m. to approve the findings. - 2) CMAQ and STBG Call for Projects: ICTC in accordance with SCAG guidelines has implemented a call for projects for the Congestion Mitigation Air Quality (CMAQ) and Surface Transportation Block Grant (STBG).
 The funding years associated with this call for projects are FFY 2026-27 and FFY 2027-28.
 SCAG adopted the CMAQ/STBG Guidelines at its March 6, 2025, Regional Council Meeting.
 This item was taken to the ICTC TAC in February and was presented to the Management Committee and Commission respectively in March 2025.
 ICTC adopted its scoring framework at the March 2025 Commission Meeting.
 The Call for Projects opened on March 31, 2025, and closes on May 16, 2025, at 5 p.m.
 All applications must be submitted through the SCAG portal.
 For additional resources and complete instructions visit the ICTC website's Doing Business with ICTC page. - 3) Imperial County CTC Town Hall: ICTC and the County of Imperial have been working with the California Transportation Commission (CTC) to conduct a CTC Town Hall Meeting in the Imperial County.
-A CTC Town Hall Meeting promotes the opportunity for Imperial County residents to communicate with the California Transportation Commission while also providing the opportunity for Imperial County local agencies to share project achievements and potential needs.
+A CTC Town Hall Meeting promotes the opportunity for Imperial County residents to communicate with the California Transportation Commission while also providing the opportunity for Imperial County local agencies to share project achievements and potential transportation infrastructure needs.
 The California Transportation Commission is responsible for programming and allocating funds for the construction of highway, passenger rail, transit and active transportation improvements throughout California.
-The Town Hall is anticipated to take place on April 24th in the city of El Centro.
-More information will be shared upon further development. - 4) Calexico Intermodal Transportation Center (ITC): A new Intermodal Transportation Center in the City of Calexico has been part of ICTC's long range transit planning.
+The Town Hall will take place on April 24th in the city of El Centro.
+The CTC Town Hall Agenda is attached to this report. - 4) Calexico Intermodal Transportation Center (ITC): A new Intermodal Transportation Center in the City of Calexico has been part of ICTC's long range transit planning.
 The new Calexico ITC will serve as a regional mobility hub that will accommodate bus bays for Imperial Valley Transit in addition to private bus companies, taxis and farm labor buses.
 ICTC previously received a Congestion Mitigation and Air Quality federal program fund to complete the environmental and design plans of the new Calexico ITC.
 The environmental and design phase has been completed.
 Right of Way Acquisition for the project has been completed.
 ICTC was awarded multiple grants to complete the required construction efforts for the project.
 ICTC received grant awards from the Regional Early Action Planning (REAP) 2.0, Active Transportation Program (ATP) and Rebuilding American Infrastructure with Sustainability and Equity (RAISE) Grant and Community Project Funding/Congressionally Directed Spending Programs.
 ICTC recently completed the construction procurement efforts, and a contract award was issued to Hazard Construction.
 The project is anticipated to take a year to complete.
 We had a successful groundbreaking ceremony on February 28, 2025, at 11 a.m. at the project site.
 The Contractor has begun construction activities for the project.